youthHan/molmoact/README.md

 MolmoAct is a repository for training and using Ai2's open-sourced Action Reasoning Model that can reason in space.

 **Note: Training code, evaluation code, and Data Processing scripts will be released soon.
-We are finalizing them for public release to ensure ease of reproducibility and clarity.**
+We are finalizing them for public release to ensure ease of reproducibility and ease of use.**

 ## Release Notes